Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 ---

-## How Cumulus make your client to communicate with Polkadot
+## Cumulus makes the parachain to communicate with the relay chain

 ---v